oss-karma/oss-karma/README.md

 Idea is to allow community members to get involved.. a lot of documents describe that code is not the only way to contribute. a place where one can easily start ones journey is not provided..

-_chose a project_ is not the same as _here are some projects in need of your help_
+_choose a project_ is not the same as _here are some projects in need of your help_